qzhang503/proteoQ/README.md

-The workflow involves an Excel template containing the metadata of multiplex experiments, including experiment numbers, TMT channels, LC/MS injection indices, sample IDs, reference channels, RAW MS data file names and additional fields from users.
+The workflow involves an Excel template containing the metadata of multiplex experiments, including experiment numbers, TMT channels, LC/MS injection indexes, sample IDs, reference channels, RAW MS data file names and additional fields from users.
 The default file name for the experimental summary is `expt_smry.xlsx`.
 If samples were fractionated off-line prior to LC/MS, a second Excel template will also be filled out